Mario Poggi: Crime

 From December 1985 to February 1986, dismembered human body parts, mainly female, were discovered in black bags in trashcans and alleyways around Lima, Peru.
 The remains were thought to belong to at least seven different victims, and potentially up to twenty.
 The Peruvian National Police ("Policía de Investigaciones del Perú," PIP) suspected 30-year-old Ángel Díaz Balbín (some sources reported Hugo Díaz Balbín) of the crime.
 A decade earlier in 1976, Díaz Balbín had been convicted of killing his aunt and two of his cousins, and was also suspected of killing another woman.
 Díaz Balbín had gotten out of prison shortly before the body parts began showing up.

 In early February 1986, police arrested Díaz Balbín on suspicion of his involvement, but could not get him to confess.
 Frustrated, they requested help from Poggi, who had been working as a psychologist in Europe and had previously worked for the PIP as a professor at the Center of Instruction ("El Centro de Instrucción), also called the Officer School ("Escuela De Oficiales").

 Poggi interrogated Díaz Balbín for four days but was unable to elicit a confession.
-According to some sources, the police had asked Poggi to get a confession by using the "scientific methods" of the Nazis in the second world war (i.e., torture), but he still would not confess.
-On 7 February (the fourth day of interrogations), Poggi met with journalists from the Caretas newsmagazine (either two people or just Jorge Salazar) and offered them an exclusive scoop on Díaz Balbín, as well as tapes from the interrogations, in return for payment.
-(However, one source says Poggi met with them "hours before committing the crime.")
+According to some sources, the police had asked Poggi to get a confession by using the "scientific methods" of the Nazis in the Second World War (i.e., torture), but he still would not confess.
+On 7 February (the fourth day of interrogations), Poggi met with journalists from the Caretas newsmagazine (either two people or just Jorge Salazar) and offered an exclusive scoop on Díaz Balbín, as well as tapes from the interrogations, in return for payment.
+(However, one source says Poggi met with them "hours before committing the crime."))
 Poggi received a check for half the agreed upon amount.

 The following day, on 9 February 1986, Poggi threw Díaz Balbín to the ground and tightened a belt around his neck until he suffocated.
 Strangely, body parts kept showing up even after Díaz Balbín's death.
 (Although one source claims there weren't any murders after.)
 Poggi was subsequently found guilty and sentenced to seven years in prison.
 He was released after five years in 1991.